 As for Caxton Street, that was more-or-less the meeting destination for those either celebrating or commiserating the actions of sweaty sports people.

-All of which makes it fertile ground for a Crafty Crawl.
+All of which makes it fertile ground for an updated Crafty Crawl!
 So, get yourself on a train and head to Milton station – you won't want to drive for this one.

 Stepping into The Scratch feels like visiting a pal who possesses effortlessly kitsch style and way better taste than you do.
 Before you even have time to be bamboozled by the tap and bottled beer lists you’re beguiled by mural covered walls, speckled with local artist's works and the odd horned animal skull, seconds before being accosted by a shark head jumping out of the roof.

 When you finally pull yourself back to reality, you’ll be pleased to find a selection of undeniably grouse beers from Australia and beyond.
 To say the person doing the ordering is a giant beer lover let loose in the proverbial candy shop is a pretty good way to explain it.
 But "fucking maniac" is equally apt, if not better.

 The Scratch Bar was one of the first dedicated craft beer bars in Brisbane, kicking open its doors for the first time in 2012.
 The team (read: family) don’t just bring killa sips to lips, by way of draught and bottles, they throw some mad hatter parties to boot.
 Case in point: the annual Weekend of Darkness one of the insane events beer lovers flock to like seagulls onto stray chips.

 This pint-sized venue frequently reaches capacity for its big events, so get in early or you’ll be waiting in line like a pleb until some poor sod leaves and gifts you their place.
 If you've spent time in Brisbane and haven’t visited, you might need your head read.